vadimv/server-components/README.md

 ### Schedules

-The framework provides the ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` utility methods which allows to submit a delayed or periodic action that can be cancelled.
+The rsp framework provides the ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()`` utility methods which allows to submit a delayed or periodic action that can be cancelled.
-A timer's reference parameter may be provided when creating a new schedule.
-Later this reference could be used for the schedule cancellation.
+Provide a timer's reference parameter when creating a new schedule, later use this reference for the schedule cancellation.

 ```java
     final static TimerRef TIMER_0 = TimerRef.createTimerRef();